dixiedream/st/README.md

 Note that some special characters may appear truncated if too wide.
 You might want to manually set your prefered emoji/special character font to a lower size in the `config.h` file to avoid this.
-By default, JoyPixels is used at a smaller size than the usual text.
+By default, NotoColor Emoji is used at a smaller size than the usual text.